Current Offerings

 Field Briefings & Strategic Conversations

-Short-format engagements for foundations, research groups, and leadership teams who need orientation before committing resources or launching initiatives.
+Short-format engagements for foundations, research groups, and leadership teams who need orientation before committing resources, launching initiatives, or attempting cross-organizational collaboration.

 These sessions focus on:

-• Identifying where cooperation is viable and where it may backfire
+• Locating where cooperation is likely to hold and where it will require stronger boundaries and design

 Research, Writing & Field Inquiry

-I am currently developing a body of work on shared decisionmaking capacity under ecological and institutional breakdown.
+Alongside applied work, I am developing a long-arc inquiry into shared decisionmaking capacity under ecological and institutional breakdown.

 This includes: